Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-index.rst

 Tutorials
 ==========
-Penglai has several tutorials on how to write enclaves using the basic functionalities provided in Penglai-sdk.
+Penglai has several tutorials on how to run enclaves with the basic functionalities provided in Penglai-sdk.

-Penglai-TVM has more functionalities than Penglai-PMP, some tutorials can only be run in the Penglai-TVM.
+Penglai-TVM has more functionalities than Penglai-PMP, some tutorials can only be run in Penglai-TVM.

+Penglai-PMP tutorials are coming soon.

 .. toctree::
     :maxdepth: 1